Many players wonder if nylon guitar strings can be put on a steel string guitar. The short answer is “Yes!”. However…

 Tuning nylon strings on steel-string guitars

-We must warn you that this step can be quite complicated and take more time.
+We must warn you that this step can be quite complicated and time-consuming.
 It may even take you days to get it right.
-Especially if you are tuning nylon strings for the first time, you should be prepared that there is a huge difference from traditional steel strings.
+Especially if you are tuning nylon strings for the first time, you should be prepared for a significant difference from traditional steel strings.

 We recommend that you try tuning the guitar a little lower than standard.